 - Chase Ultimate Rewards points (Sapphire or Ink Plus)

-- American Express Membership Rewards (Platinum Card or Premier Rewards Gold)
+- American Express Membership Rewards (Platinum Card)

 - A co-branded airline credit card (earning and redeeming miles for only one airline)